Schisms in the catholic church

 The orthodox / catholic churches are Pauline churches, distinct from the original church in Jerusalem.
 They are the same age.
 Neither is older than the other.

-You might be interested: Catholic high schools nyc
+You might be interested: Catholic teachings on divorce

 Who is the supreme head of the Roman Catholic Church?